Crunchy Candied Nuts

 - Cool completely and store in an airtight container for up to 2 weeks.

-- If you don’t have coarse salt or sugar, use what you have for these sweet and salty nuts.
+- If you don’t have coarse salt or sugar for your sweet and salty nuts, use what you have for these sweet and salty nuts.

-- A pinch of Kashmire ground red chili (or cayenne) would not go amiss here.
+- A pinch of Kashmiri ground red chili (or cayenne) would not go amiss here.
 Add with the sugar and salt halfway through roasting the nuts.